kwkraus/HOW-Sessions/sessions/asp-net-core/docs/4-Creating Services.md

 }
 ```

->NOTE: This implementation requires follow on work in order to compile
+>NOTE: This implementation requires follow-on work in order to compile

 #### Add Azure Storage Nuget Package